Overview of high-density QCD studies with the CMS experiment at the LHC: Introduction

 The Compact Muon Solenoid~(CMS) detector~\cite{CMS:2008xjf}, optimized for studies of high transverse-momentum~(\pt) particle production in high-luminosity proton-proton~(\pp) collisions at the CERN Large Hadron Collider~(LHC), has proven to be a versatile tool with significant potential in other areas of research.
 From the very beginning~\cite{CMS:1992tji}, it was realized that its muon acceptance and calorimetric $4\pi$ coverage, along with appropriate adaptations of its data acquisition system and online event filtering, could lead to significant contributions in the field of ultrarelativistic heavy ion~(HI) collisions.
 In particular, the CMS detector is capable of performing detailed investigations~\cite{Baur:2000wn,CMS:2007eug} of the thermodynamic and transport properties of the quark-gluon plasma~(QGP), a deconfined state of quarks and gluons~\cite{Pasechnik:2016wkt,Busza:2018rrf} formed in such collisions.
 These studies are based on numerous experimental probes measured in an extended \pt range from about 0.3\GeV up to a few \TeV.
 Along with the ALICE~\cite{ALICE:2022wpn}, ATLAS~\cite{ATLAS:2008xda} and LHCb~\cite{LHCb:2008vvz} experiments, CMS results cover a very broad range of experimental studies of ultrarelativistic HI collisions at the LHC.

-The study of proton-nucleus (\pA) interactions, which are intermediate in terms of the system size between \pp and HI collisions, was initially considered a means to provide a baseline of ``cold nuclear matter''-- a non-QGP system considered to be form in such collisions-- to better understand the observations made in HI collisions.
+The study of proton-nucleus (\pA{}) interactions, which are intermediate in terms of the system size between \pp and HI collisions, was initially considered a means to provide a baseline of ``cold nuclear matter'', a non-QGP system considered to be formed in such collisions, to better understand the observations made in HI collisions~\cite{Salgado:2011wc}.
 Studies of \pA and high multiplicity \pp collisions have since become a fascinating area of research in their own right.
-It has become increasingly evident that the likely partonic systems produced in \pA collisions and in very high multiplicity events formed in \pp collisions offer valuable information and play a crucial role in unraveling the small-size limit of the QGP~\cite{Salgado:2011wc}.
-Additionally, the capabilities of the CMS detector have allowed research into numerous non-QGP-related physics phenomena, such as photon-photon~(\gaga) and photon-nucleus ($\PGg\mathrm{N}$) interactions.
+It has become increasingly evident that the likely partonic systems produced in \pA collisions and in very high multiplicity events formed in \pp collisions offer valuable information and play a crucial role in unraveling the small-size limit of the QGP.
+Additionally, the capabilities of the CMS detector have allowed research into numerous non-QGP-related physics phenomena, such as photon-photon~(\gaga) and photon-nucleus ($\PGg\PN$) interactions.

 This article provides a comprehensive overview of the multiyear efforts undertaken by the CMS Collaboration in the field of HI physics, summarizing the key physics results and discoveries.
 It delves into the partonic structure of the nuclei and properties of the QGP, the unexpected QGP-like effects observed in small collision systems, and other important findings.
 The article concludes with possible future directions for the CMS experiment to address open questions in the field in a unique or complementary way.
+The article is organized as follows.